codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 You can also use [conditional expressions]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/) at the pipeline level to further fine-tune the way specific steps (or other transitive pipelines) are executed.

-## Manage GIT triggers with Codefresh UI
+## Manage Git triggers with Codefresh UI

 To add a new GIT trigger, navigate to the Codefresh Pipeline *Configuration* view and expand the *Triggers* section on the right side.
 Press the *Add Trigger* button and select a *GIT* trigger type to add.